ArenKDesai/Aren-s-Notes/Intractability.md

 From the above theorem, if we find the max independent set, the complement would be the minimum vertex cover.

-Finding an independent set is a packing problem
+Finding an independent set is a packing problem, while finding a vertex cover is an